jebril0/e-portfolio/README.md

 Welcome!

-my name is Mohannad jebril and i am happy that you have visit my ePortfolio Here i will take you to ajournay to see what i have done in Technology and Information System (SECP1513) subject
+my name is Mohannad jebril and i am happy that you have visit my ePortfolio Here i will take you to journey to see what i have done in Technology and Information System (SECP1513) subject

 HAVE FUN!!!!